-8.1 All undergraduate students of the University are eligible for declaring one or more Minor Programme(s) and attain the award of Minor from the list on P.30.
+- 8.1 All students of the University are eligible for declaring one or more Minor Programme(s) and attain the award of Minor from the list on P.31. - 8.2 To be eligible for the award of Minor, a student is required to - (a) complete, either by passing the assessment of the module or by credit transfer or module exemption, at least 15 credits, of which 9 credits must be at level 3 or above; and - (b) attain a cumulative GPA of 2.0 or above in all the modules required for the Minor Programme.

-- 8.2 To be eligible for the award of Minor, a student is required to - (a) complete, either by passing the assessment of the module or by credit transfer or module exemption, at least 15 credits, of which 9 credits must be at level 3 or above; and - (b) attain a cumulative GPA of 2.0 or above in all the modules required for the Minor Programme. - 8.3 Individual Departments/Schools may impose further requirements and/or restrictions on the Minor Programmes being offered.
-Students should check with the offering Department/School or visit the websites of the Registry or the offering Department/School for details of each Minor Programme. - 8.4 In the case of credit transfer or module exemption, the maximum number of credits to be transferred or exempted is 6 and the transfer/ exemption must be approved by Programme Director or his/her designate. - 8.5 Only non-major modules, such as Business Education modules, Common Core Curriculum modules or Free Electives, can be doublecounted for the award of Minor.
+- 8.3 Individual Departments/Schools may impose further requirements and/or restrictions on the Minor Programmes being offered.
+Students should check with the offering Department/School or visit the websites of the Registry or the offering Department/School for details of each Minor Programme. - 8.4 In the case of credit transfer or module exemption, the maximum number of credits to be transferred or exempted is 6 and the transfer/ exemption must be approved by Programme Director or his/her designate. - 8.5 Only non-major modules, such as Business Education modules, Common Core Curriculum modules or Free Electives, can be double-counted for the award of Minor.
 There may be pre-requisite for the modules required for a particular Minor Programme. - 8.6 A student can declare more than one Minor but the modules that s/he uses to declare a Minor Programme cannot be used again to declare for another. - 8.7 Students cannot claim a Minor Programme from the Major Programme/Concentration in which s/he is enrolled. - 8.8 Students must formally declare their Minor Programme(s) at the last semester of their final year of studies.
-The declaration has to be verified by the Progamme Office of respective student's Major to ensure that the modules in concern are non-major modules, as well as endorsed by the Programme Office of the Minor before it is submitted to Registry by the student.
-Subsequent changes to or late submission of the declaration will not be considered. - 8.9 The award of Minor, if approved, will only be recorded in the academic transcript but not on the graduation certificate nor the qualification/ award title.

-8.10 Students taking Minor Programmes will NOT have priority in registering for the modules of their Minor Programmes.
-Departments/Schools will try to accommodate the demand for Minor Programme modules but there is no guarantee that such demand can be met.
+Subsequent changes to or late submission of the declaration will not be considered. - 8.9 The award of Minor, if approved, will only be recorded in the academic transcript but not on the graduation certificate nor the qualification/award title. - 8.10 Students taking Minor Programmes will NOT have priority in registering for the modules of their Minor Programmes.
+Departments/ Schools will try to accommodate the demand for Minor Programme modules but there is no guarantee that such demand can be met.